Neurology Billing Services in New Mexico

 Every NM payer has specific rules for neurology claims.
 Here's how we navigate them.

-Centennial Care Neurology Billing
+Turquoise Care (replaced Centennial Care July 1, 2024) Neurology Billing

-Medicare (Novitas Solutions) Neurology Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Neurology Coverage

 Denial Prevention for New Mexico Neurology